 Celebrating Mother’s Day With SweatHouz and How SweatHouz Caters to Moms

-Prioritizing the dimensions of mental and social health is key for moms, according to exercise scientist, online fitness coach, and mom Shelby Peterson, MS .
-“Most people are familiar with physical wellness – staying active with physical activity and eating a nutrient dense diet – but we are less familiar as a whole on mental and social health,” she says.
+Prioritizing mental and social health is especially important for mothers, according to exercise scientist, online fitness coach, and mom Shelby Peterson, MS. “Most people are familiar with physical wellness – staying active with physical activity and eating a nutrient-dense diet – but we are less familiar as a whole on mental and social health,” she says.
 “That includes taking care of oneself through stress management, setting boundaries in personal and professional life, and paying attention to what allows you to thrive in those scenarios,” Peterson adds.

 Plus, evidence suggests that children model health behaviors they see from their parents.
 Malardie reflects that prioritizing her health “can positively impact (her) son – he’s seeing (her) engaging in healthy behaviors, and therefore being a positive role model in his life!.”